 Carbon Monoxide Safety

-As of July 1, 2011 the Carbon Monoxide Poisoning Prevention Act (Senate Bill - SB 183 will require all single-family homes with an attached garage or a fossil fuel source to install carbon monoxide detectors within the home by July 1, 2011.
-Owners of multi-family leased or rental dwellings, such as apartment buildngs, have until January 1, 2013 to comply with the law.
+As of July 1, 2011 the Carbon Monoxide Poisoning Prevention Act (Senate Bill - SB 183 requires all single-family homes with an attached garage or a fossil fuel source to install carbon monoxide detectors within the home.
+Owners of multi-family leased or rental dwellings, such as apartment buildings, are required to comply with the law.

 Carbon Monoxide Can Be Deadly

 You can't see or smell carbon monoxide, but at high levels it can kill a person in minutes.
 Carbon monoxide (CO) is produced whenever any fuel such as gas, oil, kerosene, wood, or charcoal is burned.
 If appliances that burn fuel are maintained and used properly, the amount of CO produced is usually not hazardous.
 However, if appliances are not working properly or are used incorrectly, dangerous levels of CO can result.
 Hundreds of people die accidentally every year from CO poisoning caused by malfunctioning or improperly used fuel-burning appliances.
 Even more die from CO produced by idling cars.
 Fetuses, infants, elderly people, and people with anemia or with a history of heart or respiratory disease can be especially susceptible.
 Be safe.
 Practice the DO's and DON'Ts of carbon monoxide.